DamiCode18/webpack-react-template/readme.md

-### Download the starter kit here
+# Download the starter kit here

 ```
 npx degit https://github.com/DamiCode18/webpack-react-template <name_of_your_application>
 ```

-## yours should look like this if the name of your app is test-app
+### Yours should look like this if the name of your app is test-app

 ```
 npx degit https://github.com/DamiCode18/webpack-react-template test-app